Migrating Windows 10 to a 16″ MacBook Pro (2019) with Winclone 8

 On the destination Mac, create a Boot Camp partition using Disk Utility and restore the Winclone image.

-WARNING: MAKE SURE YOU HAVE A GOOD BACKUP OF THE DATA IN MACOS PRIOR TO CREATING A NEW PARTITION IN CASE OF ERROR.
+NOTE: MAKE SURE YOU HAVE A GOOD BACKUP OF THE DATA IN MACOS PRIOR TO CREATING A NEW PARTITION IN CASE OF ERROR.

 Open Disk Utility in the Utilities folder:

-Select the Macintosh volume and click Partition.
+Select the Macintosh volume and click the Partition button.

 Click “+” to add in a partition: